r-fernandezz/downshape/README.md

 :heavy_check_mark: **\[ano_vars\]** : character.
 Name of the variable
 with which you want to calculate the anomaly.
-This calculation uses the climatology of the same variable, and the climatology file name must be the same as the variable in the output folder with this format:
+This calculation uses the climatology of the same variable, and the climatology file name must be the same as the variable in the output folder with this format.
+Monthly and weekly climatology must to be availables:
-‘SST0x100_climatology_XX.tif’.
+‘SST0x100_climatology_XX_XXX_week.tif’ and
+‘SST0x100_climatology_XX_XXX_month.tif’.

 ## :bookmark: Other pipeline usage and input data